Signed in as:

 filler@godaddy.com

-A few changes are happening this year in the horse arena with 27 performance, pleasure or fun classes, as well as English and Western classes.
-Riders of all ages are invited to compete for ribbons, cash awards and bragging rights.
-The Open Senior Horse Halter Class for horses ages 20 years and older will be introduced this year.
-There are separate open classes for pony and horses ages 19 years and younger.
-Also new this year Open Western Walk, Trot and Open English Walk, Trot Classes.
-There are also changes to the awards with a cash award of $10 to the first place winner in each of the 27 classes.
+The 40th Horse show offers 27 performance, pleasure or fun classes, as well as English and Western classes for riders of all ages to compete for ribbons, cash awards and bragging rights.
+Entry fee is $8 per class.
+There is a cash award of $10 to the first place winner in each class.
 High Point Awards are given in two age groups: age 15 and under and age 16 and over.

 The Horse Show was introduced in 1984 at the 90thBig Rock Plowing Match.
 When asked by the Association, Big Rock residents Jim and Lois Rogers, owners of J & L Stables, took their love of horses, added lots of hard work and organized the event, secured sponsors, advertised to other stables and even donated the use of their grounds to park horse trailers on the day of the event.
 Plowman’s Park, with 300-year-old oak trees, was the perfect place for riders to display their equestrian skills in a variety of divisions and classes: English and Western halter, English Equitation, English and Western Pleasure, Youth and Adult Showmanship and more were featured in the early years of the show.
 Trophies and ribbons were awarded for each class.